Dodgy

 Dodgy are an English rock band formed in Hounslow in 1990.
 The band rose to prominence during the Britpop era of the 1990s.
-They are best known for their hits "Staying Out for the Summer", "If You're Thinking of Me", and "Good Enough".
-"Good Enough" was their biggest hit, reaching No. 4 on the UK Singles Chart.
-They released their latest album, What Are We Fighting For, in September 2016.
+They are best known for their hits "Staying Out for the Summer", "If You're Thinking of Me", and "Good Enough," which was their biggest hit, reaching No. 4 on the UK Singles Chart.
+The original lineup reunited in 2007 and continue to release albums and tour.

-Their song "Good Enough" was featured on the soundtrack to the film Sliding Doors (1998).

 History

-Formation and initial activity (1990–97)
+Formation and initial activity (1990–91)

 The band was formed by Nigel Clark, Mathew Priest, and Andy Miller.
-Relocating from Worcestershire to London in 1988, Clark and Priest played together in the trio Purple, with Frederic Colier on the bass.
-They recruited guitarist Ben Lurie, who left the band after one week to join The Jesus and Mary Chain and was replaced by Miller.
-After Colier's departure, the band renamed itself Dodgy.
+Relocating from Worcestershire to London in 1988, Clark and Priest played together in the four-piece Purple, with Frederic Colier on bass and David Griffiths on guitar.
+After Griffiths departed the lineup, they recruited guitarist Ben Lurie, who left the band after one week to join The Jesus and Mary Chain and was replaced by Andy Miller.
+After Colier's departure, the remaining trio of Clark, Priest, and Miller renamed the group Dodgy.

 The band played an eight-month residency at a wine bar in Kingston Upon Thames and created a following.
 In 1991, they signed a six-album deal with A&M Records and signed publishing with BMG.